-EU plans to ban “climate neutral” and other sustainability claims
+EU to ban “climate neutral” and other sustainability claims

 Most companies are busy putting energy and resources into turning the wheel of their operation towards more sustainable business practices, measuring their environmental footprints and announcing sustainability strategies and pledges.